↑

 Dog Treat Recipes

 There are so many options for dog treats out there and I love giving them a try to see which ones Copper likes.
-We use a variation of this recipe a lot that includes applesauce and oats and that one is always a big hit too.
+We also make a variation of this recipe that includes applesauce and oats and that one is always a big hit too.

 I worked on this recipe tirelessly trying to pack in as much peanut butter and pumpkin flavor while using as little flour as possible and still have a manageable dough.
+I’m thrilled with the results!

 How To Make Dog Treats

-These dog biscuits are made much like sugar cookies.
+These dog biscuits are made much like you would make sugar cookies.
 The dough is stiff and a little sticky.
 You will need to roll it out with a rolling pin and cut out shapes with cookie cutters or even a shot glass would work.
 I used the dog bone cutter from this set for this post but we also like to use circles, stars, trees (for Christmas), pumpkins (for Halloween) – you get the idea.

 homemade dog treats dough cut out